Grievance Appeal Procedures – The Graduate School Manual

-- Reading files for each case brought to the committee shall be established with the Assistant Dean of The Graduate School in the Graduate Office.
+- Reading files for each case brought to the committee shall be established with the Associate Dean of The Graduate School in the Graduate Office.
 The files shall contain all written statements submitted to the committee, including the formal statement of grievance.
-The reading file may be examined by either party, but only in the presence of the Assistant Dean of The Graduate School or designee.
+The reading file may be examined by either party, but only in the presence of the Associate Dean of The Graduate School or designee.
 While making notes is allowed, mechanical, photographic, or electronic copies of file material are not permitted.

 - The Grievance Appeal Committee chair will schedule its formal consideration of the appeal within 20 business days from receipt of the appeal.
 The committee will decide whether to hear testimony from the parties, or rule based on documentation presented.

 - If the committee chooses to hear testimony, whenever practicable, it must be done at a time that does not preclude the attendance of either party.
 Parties will be provided at least five business days' notice of the hearing date, whenever practicable.

 - Both parties are expected to accommodate the committee as much as possible so that the hearing can be scheduled in a timely way.
 Both parties must indicate, in a timely way, their attendance at the hearing, or that they voluntarily choose not to attend the hearing.